abongsjoel/react-plus-typescript/README.md

 I proceeded by making use of localstorage to store some data and then call it in the useEffect hook.

+Next, i created a Higher Order Component (HOC) for sharing the state.

 ## Live Demo